What would the world be like without sauce?

 6. yoghurt sauce

-I wrote a blog post on the Stonesoup Diaries about this simplest of sauces.
+This is the simplest of sauces.
 Get yourself a good quality natural yoghurt, season generously with salt and pepper.
 And hey presto.. instant sauce.

-A healthier alternative to mayonnaise, it’s also heavenly with falaffels or roast lamb.
+A healthier alternative to mayonnaise, it’s heavenly with falaffels, fish, chicken or roast lamb.

 7. sicilian nut pesto